Facebook To Hire 1,000 UK Staff | Silicon UK Tech News

 Facebook’s largest engineering base outside the US is located in Fitzrovia, near the West End of London.

-Over the years this UK workforce has grown, and now Facebook is adding another 1,000 staff to take its British workforce to over 4,000 in total.
+Facebook is now adding another 1,000 staff to take its British workforce to over 4,000.

 Over half of the new jobs will be in technology, including software engineering and data science, Facebook’s VP for Europe, the Middle East and Africa Nicola Mendelsohn said in an interview with Reuters.